cookiegreg/hackathon-starter/prod-checklist.md

 - Update the To/From email address for the Contact Form and the Lost Password controller codes
 - Remove Unused code and configs
-- Add a proxy such as Cloudflare in front of your production deployment
+- Add a proxy such as Cloudflare in front of your production deliveryment
 - Add Terms of Service and Privacy Policy
 - Update ```License.md``` and the relevant license field in package.json if applicable - See [npm's doc](https://docs.npmjs.com/files/package.json#license).
 - Add [sitemap.xml](https://en.wikipedia.org/wiki/Sitemaps) and [robots.txt](https://moz.com/learn/seo/robotstxt)